TopChiller can design and manufacture all types of water cooled chillers for you

 Unlike the centrifugal pumps, the positive displacement types only dose chemicals in the chillers.

-Most water-cooled chillers are big capacity with heavy net weight, how to load these big units into containers successfully is not an easy thing.
+Most water-cooled chillers are a big capacity with heavy net weight, how to load these big units into containers successfully is not an easy thing.

-TopChiller, as the professional water cooled chiller manufacturer and supplier having rich experience of loading such water cooled chillers into your containers easily.
+TopChiller, as the professional water-cooled chiller manufacturer and supplier having rich experience of loading such water-cooled chillers into your containers easily.

-From the below videos, you will find how to load a big capacity water cooled chiller into your container to ship out.
+From the below videos, you will find how to load a big capacity water-cooled chiller into your container to ship out.